EfogDev/react-process-string/README.md

 react-process-string
 -----
-This library allows you to process strings with regular expressions in ReactJS.
+The library allows you to process strings with regular expressions in ReactJS.

 Installation
 ---